2i2c-org/docs/user/howto/launch-dask-gateway-cluster.md

 ### Shut down the cluster

-Shut down the cluster when in not in use to minimize the waste of computational resources and costs.
+Shut down the cluster when not in use to minimize the waste of computational resources and costs.

 ```python
 cluster.close()